AntiMicroX/antimicrox/README.md

 ## Description

 AntiMicroX is a graphical program used to map gamepad keys to keyboard, mouse, scripts and macros.
-You can use this program to control any desktop application with a gamepad on Linux.
+You can use this program to control any desktop application with a gamepad on Linux🐧 and Windows 🪟.
 It can be also used for generating SDL2 configuration (useful for mapping atypical gamepads to generic ones like xbox360).

 We support X.org and Wayland.